Travel Budget for Brussels Visit Brussels on a Budget or Travel in Style

 What did other people spend on Food in Brussels?

 Typical prices for Food in Brussels are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Brussels, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Brussels, but your costs will vary based on your travel style and the place where the purchase was made.

 • Ice Cream & Macaroons